Welcome to the Suffolk Association of Independent Care Providers

 The Suffolk Association of Independent Care Providers was therefore formed and is an organisation which is open to any independent or voluntary care provision in Suffolk.
 Since inception, in conjunction with Adult Community Services at Suffolk County, the Joint Suffolk Care Partnership evolved to provide a platform from which any and all care related matters appertaining to the population of Suffolk could be addressed.
 Quarterly meetings are held and which are currently chaired by Cllr Rebecca Hopfensperger , Portfolio holder for Adult and Community Services at Suffolk County Council.
 At these meetings, committee members from the Association meet with council officers and representatives from other relevant bodies to address any issues our members have and discuss the different problems and changes which the sector has to entertain.

-We have successfully resolved many issues in the 10 years we have been working together with other statutory bodies.
+We have successfully resolved many issues in the time we have been working together with other statutory bodies.
 We hope to carry on with our work to ensure the vulnerable people of Suffolk who require our help through the care system

 • receive a high quality of care delivered by care staff who have access training